 NOTE: If you have extra time to prepare these, you can cook them low and slow by baking in the oven at 250°F for 2 hours.

-If you hurry, you can check out the Fat-Burning Tribe and participate in our 30-Day Fat Loss Challenge (starting in late January, 2016) where you can download the 30-Day Meal Plan and access our library of recipes and videos for only $1 for the first month (cancel anytime!).
+If you hurry, you can check out the Fat-Burning Tribe and participate in our Wild30 Fat Loss Challenge where you can download the 30-Day Meal Plan and access our library of recipes and videos for free for the first 7 days (cancel anytime!).

 What are your favorite burger toppings?
 Share them with us in the comments below.